Skip to main content

 from: All

-The annotation on line 8 is picked up by Cert-manager to automatically create a Certificate resource similar to the one below
+cert-manager picks up the annotation on line 8 to automatically create a Certificate resource similar to the one below

 1